nautobot/nautobot/docs/configuration/optional-settings.md

 Default: 50

-Determine how many objects to display per page within each list of objects.
+The default maximum number of objects to display per page within each list of objects.

 ---